Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Introduction

 \section{Introduction}

 Astronomy is reaching an unprecedented era of big data, where astronomers are observing more transient events than they can possibly visually examine.
-Upcoming large-scale surveys of the transient universe such as the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) will observe two orders of magnitude more transient events than any survey to date, \citep{Ivezic2009LSST:Products}.
+Upcoming large-scale surveys of the transient universe such as the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) will observe transient alerts at a rate more than an order of magnitude larger than any survey to date \citep{Ivezic2009LSST:Products}.
 LSST is expected to observe over 10 million transient alerts each night, making it infeasible to visually examine or follow up any significant fraction of transient candidates.
 However, for a long time, discovery in astronomy has been driven by serendipity and by identifying anomalies in data sets.
 To this end, identifying anomalous objects and prioritising which of the millions of alerts are most suitable for spectroscopic followup is a challenge that needs to be automated.
 In this paper, we develop a novel framework for identifying anomalous transients in real-time.

 There have been several efforts to automate the identification of astronomical transients in large-scale surveys (e.g. \citealt{Lochner2016,Narayan2018MachineStream,PELICANPasquet2019, Webb2020}).
 These efforts are useful for dealing with the big datasets in recent surveys, but they require the full phase coverage of each light curve for classification.
 While retrospective classification after the full light curve of an event has been observed is useful, it also limits the scientific questions that can be answered about these events, many of which exhibit interesting physics at early times.
 To prioritise followup, the type of transient and its phase of evolution are most important.